The Human Lens

-The youthful lens provides clear and focused vision, vivid color, high contrast without glare, and the ability refocus from distance to near.
+The youthful lens provides clear vision, vivid color, high contrast without glare, and the ability refocus from distance to near.
 With the youthful lens, your eye behaves like a high quality autofocus camera.

 Stage 2: Loss of Accommodation (Presbyopia)

 The lens is clear, but the ability to focus at distance and then refocus at near is slowly lost.
 This is presbyopia.
 Presbyopia is a progressive event that usually becomes apparent in your 30's or 40's.
 You may start to notice this when reading details on a map or prescription bottle.
 If you experience eye strain or headaches when reading.
 These symptoms get better when you put on a pair of readers.

 Stage 3: The 'Clear' Cataract

 The lens is still clear, however the lens material no longer bends light consistently.
 The image that is generated is a little blurry even though the lens material is clear.
 This type of blur cannot be corrected with glasses or contacts.
 Contrast goes down, and glare becomes noticeable.
 You may find yourself changing glasses more often, even several times in a year, as the lens changes.
 You may become more nearsighted.

 When opacities are actually visible to your Ophthalmologist, you are at Stage 4.
 There are many different types of Stage 4 cataract.
 The lens may be yellow (nuclear cataract).
 There may be white spokes radiating from the sides (cortical cataract).
 Spots can collect on the posterior surface of the lens (posterior subcapsular cataract).
 All cataracts cause blur, glare, and loss of contrast.
 Color shifts to a brown-yellow tint, although you may not realize that this has happened until cataract surgery brings natural color and brilliance back.
 Most cataracts are at this stage when surgery is performed.